What is Lokstra?

 1. Examples - Framework Track - Hands-on learning (8-12 hours)

-2. Framework Guide - Services, DI, auto-router
+2. Framework Guide - Services, DI, annotations

 3. Configuration Reference - YAML schema